 Investment Valuation and Income Recognition-The Plan's investments are held in the United Air Lines, Inc. 401(k) Plans Master Trust (the "Trust"), which was established for the investment of assets of the Plan and several other plans sponsored by United and administered by the Trustee.
 Except for the investment contracts discussed in Note 4, the Trustee determines fair value of the underlying Trust assets using quoted market prices on U.S. securities exchanges or other reliable sources.
+Investments in fully benefit responsive investment contracts are reported at fair value and adjusted to contract value.
 Shares of mutual funds are valued at the net asset value of shares held by the Trust at year-end.

-Purchases and sales of securities are recorded on a trade-date basis.
+Purchases and sales of securities are recorded on a tradedate basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.